Raw Foods and Menopause

 However, says Annette, her periods stopped because she went through menopause, not just because she was ‘raw.’
 Her menopause had been such an easy, natural transition that she actually missed the event altogether!
 She does not agree with the opinion that women should not bleed during menstruation, because she feels it is a natural function of the body during childbearing years.

 After forty, many wish for their periods to be gone for good.
 Don’t.
 If you're eating raw and you’re one of those women who continue to have periods well into your sixties, think of all those wonderful benefits that go along with the hassle.
 And in any event, you know that the way to eliminate any discomfort during your monthly flow is simple: Eat raw foods.

 Women often ask me: What will happen to me, post-menopause?
 The common opinion is that we age much faster after menopause.
 Here’s one such email:

-I’ve been raw sixteen years, now.
+UPDATE 2013: I’ve been raw sixteen years, now.
 My periods have been getting progressively lighter over the last 10 years and then stopped recently at 55.
 This happened 10 years later than in my mom's case.
 That's good, and I credit raw foods.
 It all happened naturally, gently, no discomfort, whatsoever.
 That alone—the myriad of other benefits aside—was worth the effort of going raw.
 And the best part of it…The raw food lifestyle prevents opposite-sex resemblance that inevitably happens to everyone on cooked food.
-For more info, see my YouTube Video: Menopause and the Raw Foods Diet.
+For more info, see my YouTube.